top of page

 My research lies in the overlap between philosophy and several branches of psychology.
 My interests in this area are pretty broad, but I am especially interested in the nature of thought.

 My interests outside of the broad domain of the nature of thought are varied.
 The largest of these is my experimental work in semantics, in which I have applied tools from developmental cognition for the first time to the study of linguistic reference.
 In a paper, Michael Devitt and I report results of studies we designed and ran using these methods to test theories of reference for proper names.
 Besides being uniformly at odds with classical descriptivism, the results also raise serious methodological concerns for testing reference theories against intuitions--the dominant practice in experimental semantics.
+A smaller but longstanding project focuses on the perception of pictures.
+In particular I have been interested in how we manage to see events, causal relations, and broad ("beyond-the-frame") ecological scenes when we look at static images.
+This project, which reaches back to some visual attention experiments I ran as part of my master's thesis, now involves both experimental and non-experimental projects.

 bottom of page